yujunmjiang/data-structures-fall-19/week02/README.md

 ## Solution

-Using `Node.js` read the assigned AA text file and store the contents of the file in a variable.
+Use `Node.js` to read the assigned AA text file and store the contents of the file in a variable.

 ```javascript
 var fs = require('fs');